whowell1/whowell1github.io/content/en/blog/CyberSecurity_trends.md

 2. Most people get into cybersecurity by accident, referral, or military experience

 Most of the cybersecurity professionals I know who didn’t come from a military background ended up here by chance.
 Some were engineers who identified security flaws in production systems, others were involved in investigating cybercrime, or they had connections that opened doors for them.
 Getting a cybersecurity job straight out of college can be tough because universities often do a poor job teaching fundamental cybersecurity concepts.
+Even though there are more resources now than ever to break into cybersecurity, know that many people got in the industry by pure chance.

 3. Cybersecurity is more than just pen-testing—find something that interests you